maurergroup/SchNet-vdW/README.rst

 4. Upgrade pip via ``pip install --upgrade pip setuptools wheel``

 5. Install SchNetPack and Spk-vdw (this repository) as outlined above.

+The tagged version v0.1 was used for arXiv:2202.13009v1 and for tutorials provided on figshare: https://figshare.com/articles/software/SchNet_vdW/19134602